 In the illustration below you can see how the display performs from a uniformity perspective.
 In other words, the leakage of light from the light source.

 Values of dE2000 over 4.0 should not occur, and this parameter is one of the first you should check if you intend to use the laptop for color-sensitive work.
-The contrast ratio is mediocre – 1340:1.
+The contrast ratio is very good – 1340:1.

 To make sure we are on the same page, we would like to give you a little introduction to the sRGB color gamut and the Adobe RGB.
 To start, there’s the CIE 1976 Uniform Chromaticity Diagram that represents the visible specter of colors by the human eye, giving you a better perception of the color gamut coverage and the color accuracy.